ilkhem/icebeem/README.md

   --method METHOD    Method to employ.
 Should be TCL, iVAE or ICE-BeeM --config CONFIG    Path to the config file
   --run RUN          Path for saving running related data.
-  --n-sims NSIMS      Number of simulations to run --test             Whether to evaluate the models from checkpoints --plot             Plot comparison of performances
+  --nSims NSIMS      Number of simulations to run --test             Whether to evaluate the models from checkpoints --plot             Plot comparison of performances
 ```